stanislaw7k/pw-ecommerce-inp/README.md

 - Create a README file and write instructions for launching your tests
 - Share the automation project link through source code repositories like GitHub (keep commit history)

+# Additional comments

+## Flakiness

+- The main test was flaky one the _"Add the product to the shopping cart."_ step.
+- I added waiting for API response which fixed the issue.
+- You can run `npx playwright test main-test.spec.ts --repeat-each=50` to repeat the main test 50 times on each browser.
+It will pass everytime with this fix.